brettschneider/ooze/README.md

 ### @ooze.provide ###

 The `ooze.provide` decorator is used to add functions, classes and other static items to the DI graph.
 Every item added to the graph needs to have a name.
-The `provide` can take the name as an argument.
+The `Ooze.provide` decorator can take the name as an argument.
 In the example below the name provided to Ooze is `file_loader`.

     @ooze.provide('file_loader')   # name given as 'file_loader'
     def load_files(http_client):